countable-web/open-source-corporation/getting_started/EVALUATION.md

 # Evaluation

-This page is intended as a guide of what we look to trigger promotion at the company.
+This page is intended as a guide of what we look for to trigger promotion at the company.

 Does the person do these things?
    * Set an example of high standards in productivity and quality of work, and share with the team in the #showoff channel.
 Seeing great work raises the bar for everyone and is very motivational.